evoactivity/ember-svg-jar/README.md

 ## Features

-- a <a href="https://svgjar-demo.web.app" target="_blank">visual workflow</a> to find and use your assets the fastest way possible
+- <a href="https://svgjar-demo.web.app" target="_blank">Visual workflow</a> to find and use SVGs the fastest way possible
-- automatic SVG optimization (it can cut file size by half or more)
+- Automatic SVG optimization (it can cut file size by half or more)
-- work out of the box (no configuration needed)
+- Zero configuration
-- an easy to use helper `{{svg-jar "asset-name"}}`
+- Easy to use helper `{{svg-jar "asset-name"}}`
-- support for both `inline` and `symbol` embedding methods
+- Support for both `inline` and `symbol` embedding methods

 ## Installation

 `$ ember install ember-svg-jar`

-## Start in 4 easy steps
+## Start in 3 easy steps

-- Put your SVG files to the `public` directory (e.g. [material-design-icons](https://github.com/google/material-design-icons))
+- Drop some SVG images to the `public` directory (e.g. [material-design-icons](https://github.com/google/material-design-icons))
-- Run the development server and open this link with Chrome: <a href="http://localhost:4200/ember-svg-jar/index.html" target="_blank">http://localhost:4200/ember-svg-jar/index.html</a>
+- Open the [asset viewer](http://localhost:4200/ember-svg-jar/index.html) and select any icon you like
-- Select any SVG there and press `Enter` to copy the helper code to the clipboard.
+- Copy the helper code from the viewer and paste it to your template
-- Paste it into any template and see it rendered in your browser.

 <a href="https://svgjar-demo.web.app" target="_blank">Click here to see the asset viewer demo.</a>

 ## Usage in an app

-Drag and drop SVG images to your project's `public` directory and copy & paste them from the <a href="http://localhost:4200/ember-svg-jar/index.html" target="_blank">assets viewer</a> to your templates.
+Place your SVG images to the `public` directory (e.g. `./public/images/my-icon.svg`).
+Then copy the helper code for your image from the [asset viewer](http://localhost:4200/ember-svg-jar/index.html) or just write it by hand like this: `{{svg-jar "my-icon"}}`.

 The viewer is available at: <a href="http://localhost:4200/ember-svg-jar/index.html" target="_blank">http://localhost:4200/ember-svg-jar/index.html</a>

+If your `rootURL` is not `/`, then to use the asset viewer you will need to add `rootURL` to the addon [config](https://github.com/ivanvotti/ember-svg-jar/blob/master/docs/configuration.md#global-options).

 ### Assets from Node modules